Siegel-Veech Measures of Convex Flat Cone Spheres: Notation and Background

 Let $X$ be a convex flat sphere.
 Let $\gamma$ be a simple saddle connection joining two distinct conical singularities $x_i$ and $x_j$ with $k_i + k_j < 1$.
 Thurston defined in~\cite{thu} a surgery to collapse $x_i$ and $x_j$ into a new singularity.
 More precisely, let $(ABC)$ be a triangle in the plane with angles $\pi(1 - k_i - k_j)$, $\pi k_i$, and $\pi k_j$ at $A$, $B$, and $C$, respectively, and let $|BC| = |\gamma|$.
 Let $(A'B'C')$ be the mirror image of $(ABC)$ along a line parallel to $AC$.
 We glue the edge $AC$ to $A'C'$ and glue $AB$ to $A'B'$ by Euclidean isometry, respecting the endpoints.
 This results in a bounded cone, with the edges $BC$ and $B'C'$ forming the boundary of the cone.
 By direct computation, the curvature at the apex is $k_i + k_j$.
 We denote this cone by $C_{\gamma}$.

-The \emph{Thurston surgery of $X$ along $\gamma$} is the operation that slits $\gamma$ open and glues $C_{\gamma}$ in such a way that $x_i$ (resp. $x_j$) is identified with $B$ (resp. $C$).
+The \textbf{Thurston surgery of $X$ along $\gamma$} is the operation that slits $\gamma$ open and glues $C_{\gamma}$ in such a way that $x_i$ (resp. $x_j$) is identified with $B$ (resp. $C$).
 Denote the new flat sphere by $X^{(0)}$.
 Note that: \begin{itemize} \item $x_i$ and $x_j$ become regular points in $X^{(0)}$. \item The apex of $C_{\gamma}$ becomes a new singularity in $X^{(0)}$ with curvature $k_i + k_j$. \end{itemize}

 In~\cite{fu2024uniformlengthestimatestrajectories}, we generalize this surgery to the collision of multiple clusters of conical singularities.
-To describe the surgeries, we first introduce the related results and notions.

-The homotopies considered on $(S, \underline{s})$ are relative to the set of labeled points $\{s_1, \ldots, s_n\} \subset S$.
-For an arc or loop $a$ on $(S, \underline{s})$, we denote its homotopy class by $\alpha$.
+To describe the surgeries, we first introduce the related notions and results.
+The \textbf{homotopies} considered on $(S, \underline{s})$ are relative to the set of labeled points $\{s_1, \ldots, s_n\} \subset S$.
+For an arc or loop $a$ on $(S, \underline{s})$, its homotopy class is denoted by $\alpha$.
 We extend the class $\alpha$ to include curves on $X$ that are limits of sequences of curves in the original class.
 In particular, this extension allows representatives of $\alpha$ to pass through singularities.
 This generalized homotopy class enables us to discuss the existence of shortest representatives in $\alpha$.

 \begin{lemma}[{\cite[Lemma~4.5]{fu2024uniformlengthestimatestrajectories}}] Let $X$ be a convex flat sphere.
-Let $\alpha$ be the homotopy class of a simple loop, and let $x_{i_1},\ldots,x_{i_m}$ be the conical singularities in one connected component of the complement of the loop.
-If there exists a shortest representative of $\alpha$ passing through singularities belonging to $\{x_{i_1},\ldots,x_{i_m}\}$, then such a shortest representative is unique. \end{lemma}
+Let $\alpha$ be the homotopy class of a simple loop $a$ on $X$.
+Denote the the singularities in one connected component of $X\setminus a$ by $x_{i_1},\ldots,x_{i_m}$.
+If a shortest representative of $\alpha$ passes only through the singularities ${x_{i_1},\ldots,x_{i_m}}$, then such a shortest representative is unique. \end{lemma}

+The notion of the core of a meromorphic translation surface was introduced in~\cite{HKK}, and has since been used in several works, including~\cite{tahar2018counting}.
+We recall here its generalization to flat spheres as developed in~\cite{fu2024uniformlengthestimatestrajectories}.